 The temple district was surrounded by a brick wall, which was often decorated with the motif of a zigzag line, in the Egyptian convention of representing water.
 This wall symbolized the waters of the primordial ocean that once covered the earth, and from which the country emerged at the dawn of its history.

 Karnak is one of the largest temple complexes in the world.
-Its history begins during the reign of the XII dynasty, when a small sanctuary of Amun - the main god of the state pantheon was established.
-Over a period of 1500 years, the temple complex was constantly expanded, with the addition of courtyards, storage rooms and pylons.
+Its history begins during the reign of the XII dynasty when a small sanctuary of Amun - the main god of the state pantheon was established.
+For 1500 years, the temple complex was constantly expanded, with the addition of courtyards, storage rooms and pylons.
 Added to this was the sacred lake and numerous small temples of other deities that can still be seen today.

-Temple at Abydos - one of the oldest ancient temples in Egypt
+Temple at Abydos - one of the oldest temples in Egypt

 Located 160 km north of Luxor.
 Abydos is the burial place of the first kings, and the late God Osiris.
 This is one of the oldest places of worship and ancient temples in Egypt.
 According to legend, the head of Osiris was buried here, and this is also where the resurrection of this God took place.
 The cemetery stretches for about 1.5 km.
 The most famous ancient Egypt temple is Seti I, which was completed by his son Ramesses II.
 Behind here, the tomb of Orion emerges, and the tomb of King Seti I is in the Valley of the Kings in Luxor along with other ancient Egyptian rulers.

-Temple of Hathor - one of the best preserved ancient temples in Egypt
+Temple of Hathor in Denera - one of the best preserved ancient temples in Egypt

 Located 55 km north of Luxor, this is the most important place of worship of heaven and the goddess of love, Hathor.
 Compared to other ancient temples in Egypt and places of worship in the Nile valley, it is relatively the youngest.
 The temple was built in the period of 125 BC in the classical Egyptian style by Ptolemy and Romans.
 The goddess Hathor was equated with the Greek goddess Aphrodite.
 Every year during the new year, the statue of the goddess Hathor was symbolically conveyed to the sun god.
 You can enjoy breathtaking views from the roof of the temple.